WHAT SHOULD I BRING TO AN ENDURO?

 WHAT IS A TEST SECTION?

 A “Test Section” is a section of the race course that is timed for scoring.
 This is where you go as fast as you can.
-The speed average through a Test Section is set high enough so even the fastest AA riders will be behind schedule, and will be a little late arriving at the Check Station.
+The speed average through a Test Section is set high enough so even the fastest AA riders will be behind schedule, and will be a little late arriving at the Checkpoint.
 Arriving late results in penalty points, which are entered on your fender scorecard by a Checkpoint worker.
 Some Checkpoints may record only the Minutes you are late, while other Checkpoints may record both Minutes and Seconds.
 The points from each Test Section are added up at the end of the race to determine your total score.

 WHAT IS A TRANSFER SECTION?